basis-robotics/basis-docs/docs/docs/intro.md

 ## Concepts
 - [**Units**](guide-concepts/unit): The fundamental components in Basis that encapsulate functionality and define how your system interacts with messages, topics, and other Units.
-- [**The Code Generator**](guide-concepts/code-generator): A tool that simplifies development by automatically generating code based on YAML configuration files, reducing the need for boilerplate code.
 - [**Serialization**](guide-concepts/serialization): How messages are encoded and decoded when passed between different processes or systems.
 - [**Publishing / subscribing**](guide-concepts/pubsub): How to publish messages and subscribe to topics.